cmadland/lit/pages/03.education-action-research/11.reasonConclusionBroadeningBandwidth2001/docs.md

 >  5 Emergent Inquiry towards Enduring Consequence (p.
 350)

->  We have noticed the repeated criticisms of exist­ ing institutional structures, especially universities.
-We are interested to note that action research seems to thrive where institutions have been intention­ ally created to support, sustain and legitimate it.
-The Society for Participatory Research in Asia and the Highlander Research and Education Center; the Work Research Institute in Norway; and our own institutional homes, the Department of Organizational Behavior at Case Western Reserve University and the Centre for Action Research in Professional Practice at the University of Bath, all offer good examples of ongoing institutions from the civic, the quasigovernmental and the academic realms which sustain action research practice. (p.
+>  We have noticed the repeated criticisms of exist­ing institutional structures, especially universities.
+We are interested to note that action research seems to thrive where institutions have been intention­ally created to support, sustain and legitimate it.
+The Society for Participatory Research in Asia and the Highlander Research and Education Center; the Work Research Institute in Norway; and our own institutional homes, the Department of Organizational Behavior at Case Western Reserve University and the Centre for Action Research in Professional Practice at the University of Bath, all offer good examples of ongoing institutions from the civic, the quasi-governmental and the academic realms which sustain action research practice. (p.
 350)

 >  The integration of the three aspects of action research (first-, second and third-person) suggests that sustaining the work of action research is often the outcome of a logic of structurated action in which the dyadic or small-group micro-engagement of people working on a project together convened around an area of mutual concern manifests in an ongoing new patterning of behaviours at a more macro-level. (p.
 350)